LEATHER CLEANING THE CAREFUL, NATURAL WAY

 These could potentially do more harm than good.
 The Clean Trust recommends getting a certified professional.
 Why?
 Leather comes in several types and finishes, and no two should be treated and cared for in exactly the same way.
 They range from pigmented leathers with a very durable finish to Nubucks that are incredibly soft and many other categories in between.
 Combined with the numerous types and sub-types of leather being used on furniture, it can create cleaning and care issues for consumers and professionals without proper training.

-The Institute of Inspection, Cleaning and Restoration Certification (IICRC) recommends using certified professionals like DM Flooring Specialist because they are trained to recognize different types and sub-types of leather.
+The Institute of Inspection, Cleaning and Restoration Certification (IICRC) recommends using certified professionals like Ultra-Clean because they are trained to recognize different types and sub-types of leather.
 And they can respond with customized cleaning techniques and procedures that produce the best results.